Nature’s Variety Instinct raw frozen diets receives the Advisor’s top rating of 5 stars.

 The first ingredient in this dog food is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

 The second ingredient is beef heart.
 Although it doesn’t sound very appetizing to us humans, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

 The third ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The fourth ingredient is ground beef bone, an excellent source of natural calcium.

 The fifth ingredient is beef kidney, an organ meat low in fat and rich in protein and essential minerals.

 Amongst the rest of the ingredients we note the inclusion of a number of healthy fruits and vegetables…

-Also included along with the fruits and vegetables we find ground flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
-Flax seeds are also rich in soluble fiber.
+Also included along with the fruits and vegetables we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.